melissamonk-NOAA/Vermilion_2021/doc/north.md

 ### Model Parameters
 The population dynamics model has many parameters, some estimated using the available data in the assessment and some fixed at values either determined external to the assessment or informed by the available data.
-Estimated and fixed parameter values, including associated properties (bounds, priors, asymptotic standard errors), are in Table \@ref(tab:params).
+Estimated and fixed parameter values, including associated properties (bounds, priors, asymptotic standard errors), are in Table \@ref(tab:paramstable).

-A total of `r length(estimated_pars)` parameters were estimated in the base model, including recruitment deviations.
+A total of 118 parameters were estimated in the base model, including recruitment deviations.
 Time-invariant growth parameters (Brody growth coefficient, lengths at age 0 and age 30, and CV old/young) using the Schnute parameterization of the von Bertalanffy growth function were estimated for each sex.
 The CV of the distribution of length-at-age, CV(L), in the base model is estimated at the lower and upper ages specified in the Schnute parameterization of von Bertalanffy growth, and a linear interpolation between these 2 parameters is a function of age.
 This choice was based on visual inspection of the relationship between CV(L) and age, by sex, using the NWFSC hook-and-line survey data (Figure \@ref(fig:cv-length-age)).
 Natural mortality was estimated for both females and males, and informed by a prior distribution.
 Selectivity varied by fleet, and was assumed to be either asymptotic or domed for retained fleets, and forced to be domed for discard fleets with initial and final selectivity fixed at zero.
 Most selectivity parameters were assumed to be time-invariant, except time blocks were used to capture changes in selectivity associated with regulatory changes in 2002 and 2017 (see regulations section).
 Recruitment deviates were estimated in the base model from 1970 – 2020.
 Initial (unfished equilibrium) recruitment was also estimated.
 An extra standard deviations were estimated for the PR mode abundance index, as the externally estimated CVs were small due to extremely large sample sizes (1000s of trips).